olib963/javatest/README.md

 This example defines two simple tests, one is testing that `1 + 1 = 2` by
 simply using the java `+` function and the other test checks our calculator gets the same result.
-We then invoke the `run` function to run our tests and check if they passed.
+We then invoke the `runTests` function to run our tests and check if they passed.

 ```java